aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/index.en.md

 ---
-title : "Amazon EKS Cluster IAM Access Management Controls" weight : 35
+title : "Amazon EKS Cluster Access Management Controls" weight : 35
 ---

-## Access Methods for sAmazon EKS cluster
+## Access Methods for Amazon EKS cluster

 There are 2 types of identities to allow access to Amazon EKS cluster: